-- Athletic Trainers with NATABOC

-certification and who are licensed

-by the Commonwealth of
+- by the Commonwealth of

 Massachusetts and whose official

 College responsibilities include the

-evaluation and treatment of student athletes; determining the appropriate
+evaluation and treatment of studentathletes; determining the appropriate

 application of emergency procedures;

 and providing first aid as needed are

 not required by Title IX to report any

 information regarding an incident of

 sexual/gender-based misconduct or

 interpersonal violence to the Title IX

 Coordinator or other College officials.

 - Pastoral Counselors who are ordained clergy and whose responsibilities include providing spiritual counseling to members of the campus community are not required by Title IX to report any information regarding an incident of sexual/gender-based misconduct or interpersonal violence to the Title IX Coordinator or other College officials.